simonmichael/hledger/MANUAL.md

 #### print

 The print command displays full transactions from the journal file, tidily formatted and showing all amounts explicitly.
-The output of print is always a valid hledger journal, but it might not preserve the original content absolutely intact (eg comments.)
+The output of print is always a valid hledger journal, but it does always not preserve all original content exactly (eg directives).

 hledger's print command also shows all unit prices in effect, or (with -B/--cost) shows cost amounts.